Locally Consistent Parsing for Text Indexing in Small Space: Missing Details for the LCE construction

-Hence, in this case we proceed directly to compare the characters from $S[i+\alpha]$ and $S[j+\alpha]$.
-In total the computation time for this case is $\O(\delta)$.
+Hence, in this case, the algorithm proceeds directly to compare the characters from $S[i+\alpha]$ and $S[j+\alpha]$.
+In total, the computation time for this case is $\O(\delta)$.

 At the transition from the second phase to the third phase, we have assumed in the non-periodic case that the end of the common block is at most $\tau+\delta$ characters from the end of the common substring.
-However, this assumption is not guaranteed any more, since it is possible that position $i+\ell-\delta$ and $j+\ell-\delta$ are now in a large periodic block.
-Thus, if the last common block ended at positions $i+k$ and $j+k$, then after comparing $\delta+\tau$ characters if the algorithm does not find any mismatch, it must be that the blocks beginning at positions $i+k$ and $j+k$ are of type~\ref{item:long_blocks}.
+However, this assumption is not guaranteed anymore, since it is possible that positions $i+\ell-\delta$ and $j+\ell-\delta$ are now in a large periodic block.
+Thus, if the last common block ended at positions $i+k$ and $j+k$, then after comparing $\delta+\tau$ characters if the algorithm does not find any mismatch, it must be that the blocks beginning at positions $i+k$ and $j+k$ are periodic blocks (of type~\ref{item:long_blocks} from Definition~\ref{def:landmarks_set}).
 Then, we use the same technique as in the first phase.
-Let us define $\beta_j=\suc(i+k+1)-i$ and $\beta_j=\suc(j+k+1)-j$, and let $\beta=\min\{\beta_i,\beta_j\}$.
-Then, due to Lemma~\ref{lem:twiceperiod_equal} that $S[i..i+\beta]=S[j..j+\beta]$.
-Hence, it must be the case that $\beta_i\ne\beta_j$ since otherwise the second phase of the algorithm were return $k\ge \beta$.
+Let us define $\beta_j=\suc_P(i+k+1)-i$ and $\beta_j=\suc_P(j+k+1)-j$, and let $\beta=\min\{\beta_i,\beta_j\}$.
+Then, due to Lemma~\ref{lem:twiceperiod_equal}, $S[i..i+\beta]=S[j..j+\beta]$.
+Hence, it must be the case that $\beta_i\ne\beta_j$ since otherwise the second phase of the algorithm should return $k\ge \beta$.
 Thus, similar to Lemma~\ref{lem:end_of_periodic_block_close_to_LCE}, it must be that $\LCE(i,j)\le\beta+\delta$.
-Thus, the algorithm compares at most $\delta$ pairs of characters, beginning with $S[i+\beta]$ and $S[j+\beta]$ until it finds a mismatch.
+Hence, the algorithm compares at most $\delta$ pairs of characters, beginning with $S[i+\beta]$ and $S[j+\beta]$ until a mismatch is found.